sitphp/doubles/doc/04_testing_doubles.md

 ```

 ### Specify call count test
-If you don't specify on which method call you would like to test your arguments, they will be tested with the rules you have specified everytime the method is being called.
+If you don't specify on which method call you would like to test your arguments, they will be tested with the rules you have specified every time the method is being called.
 You can specify on which method to test your arguments in the 2nd argument of the `args` method  : </p>

 ```php
 // Test that arguments "value1" and "value2" were passed on the 3rd call of method "myMethod"